zumbalogy/vorcheck/README.md

 There are empty directories in this repo, and work should be done entirely within them.
 This is just to keep everything in one place.

+Each of the sub-directories here contains a single excercise.
+See the README in each of those sub-directories for further instructions.